-- The matching process was conducted by the Program Manager (MindCORE staff member Michelle Johnson) and applications were kept completely confidential.
-Please feel free to reach out to her with any questions or concerns: email@example.com
+- The matching process is conducted by the Program Manager (MindCORE staff member Michelle Johnson) and applications were kept completely confidential.
+Please feel free to reach out to her with any questions or concerns: firstname.lastname@example.org

 We want to make sure both mentors and mentees feel supported throughout the program.
 We offer that program participants feel free to email the Program Manager, Michelle Johnson (email@example.com), with any questions, concerns, or needs for support, and we will work with you to find the resources you need.
 All correspondence will be kept confidential as allowed by law and University policy (see below).

 Confidentiality: Please note that the Program Manager, Michelle Johnson, is a trained Anti-Violence Advocate (learn more here) able to provide resources and support for students on issues of relationship violence, sexual harassment, sexual violence, and stalking.
 This means she is NOT a confidential resource and has an obligation to inform certain offices of a disclosed incident.
 For a list of confidential resources at Penn, please click here.